 “Do you have to be divorced to get child support – or can you be legally separated?”

-The above is one of the most common questions out there when it comes to child support and divorce.
+The above is one of the most common questions law firms get when it comes to child support and divorce.
 Legal separation and divorce are not the same things, even though both mean the parties are asking the Court and the law to recognize the couple’s split.
 Here’s what you should know about claiming and paying child support (also known as child maintenance) as well as the divorce or separation that often goes along with it.

 Do You Have to Be Divorced to Get Child Support (or Can You Be Legally Separated)?

 The term “child support” or “child maintenance” refers to funds paid in order to facilitate the financial and medical care for the child in question.
-Usually, divorce is what most commonly gives rise to the need for the payment of child support and maintenance, and the process happens through the court (with the a
+Usually, divorce is what most commonly gives rise to the need for the payment of child support and maintenance, and the process happens through the court.

-The term “child support” or some states use “child maintenance” to refer to the money paid by one parent to the other to help pay for the children’s needs.
+The term “child support” or some states use “child maintenance” to refer to the money paid by one parent to the other to help financially support their children.
 Anytime two parents are separated the court can order child support.
 It can be ordered in a divorce action, legal separation action, paternity or custody action, or even an action solely regarding child support.
-There is no requirement that the parents were ever married to order child support and no requirement that the parents aren’t married in order to order child support.
+There is no requirement that the parents were ever married to order child support and no requirement that the parents aren’t married in order to receive child support payments.

 Defending a child support claim doesn’t always mean that the party disagrees with child support having to be paid, but it can refer to the amount.
+Oftentimes, divorced parents will seek legal advice regarding the amount they believe they are owed.
 In Nebraska, the Nebraska Supreme Court Guidelines are the method used to calculate the amount of child support.
 The method to calculate child support varies by state.

 What is Legal Separation?